DEAP/deap/doc/tutorials/speedup.rst

 With no optimizations at all, the level of performance reached is not impressive, yet sufficient for most users, especially for prototyping.

-Using Pypy
+Using PyPy
 ----------

 *Time taken : 36 seconds (4.1x faster)*

-Pypy (here in version 1.7) is an alternative Python interpreter which includes a JIT (Just-in-time) compiler to greatly improve performances, especially when facing several rehearsals of the same loop or function.
-No change at all is needed in the program, and except for external C modules and advanced properties, Pypy is fully compliant with the Python 2.7 API.
+PyPy (here in version 1.7) is an alternative Python interpreter which includes a JIT (Just-in-time) compiler to greatly improve performances, especially when facing several rehearsals of the same loop or function.
+No change at all is needed in the program, and except for external C modules and advanced properties, PyPy is fully compliant with the Python 2.7 API.

-To run your evolution under Pypy, simply `download it <http://deap.googlecode.com/hg/examples/ga_onemax.py>`_ and install it, and launch :
+To run your evolution under PyPy, simply `download it <http://pypy.org/>`_ and install it, and launch :
 ::

     pypy your_program.py